konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/barcode-scanner/index_nb.md

         barcode_annotation_set = AnnotationSet(
             document=result_document, label_set=barcode_label_set
         )
-        # loop through the pages of the document and extract the barcodes
         for page_index, page in enumerate(document.pages()):
             page_width = page.width
             page_height = page.height
-            # get the page in image format
             image = page.get_image(update=True)
-            # convert the image to RGB
             image = image.convert("RGB")
-            # resize the image to the page size
-            # IMPORTANT: since the image is already resized we won't need any scaling factors to transform the coordinates
             image = image.resize((int(page_width), int(page_height)))
-            # get the bboxes and texts of the barcodes using zxing-cpp
             page_bboxes_list = self.get_bboxes_from_image(image, page_index)
-            # loop through the bboxes and create the annotations using enumerate
             for bbox_index, bbox_dict in enumerate(page_bboxes_list):
                 _ = BarcodeAnnotation(
                     document=result_document,